ZaeemAftabSiddiqui/facebook_clone/README.md

 # Facebook Clone Website with Tailwind CSS

 This repository contains the code for a clone website of Facebook, built using HTML, CSS, JavaScript and using Tailwind CSS as the CSS framework.
-The website includes the homepage.
+The website includes the Login page.

 Getting Started